csningli/MultiAgent/README.md

 work for all versions in series 2.

 ## Version 1.0
 Version 1.0, the first version of MultiAgent still works as a standalone.
-However, there is no further improvement or support for it.
+No longer supported.